 No Branch customer can access another Branch customer’s end-user data.
 And we are not in the business of renting or selling any customer’s end-user data to anyone else.
 To enable customers to control their end-user personal data, they can request deletion of that data here at any time, whether in bulk or for a specific end user.
 These controls are available to customers worldwide, although we designed them to comply with GDPR requirements as well.

 One of our foundational principles is that of trust.
 Customers must trust Branch in order to put our service front and center in every email, social post, share, advertisement, or general message they send to their users.
 One of the essential ways we build trust is by guaranteeing that our customers’ user data is secure, private, and never accessible by any other customer on our platform.
 We deliver this through data isolation architecture and industry-leading investments in security such as SOC2, ISO27001, and rigorous security investments.

 The principle seems simple enough but it’s important to understand how it applies to Branch products.
-At the heart of our platform is a persona graph that supports and is used by all of the products on our platform.
-This persona graph is powerful because it links the identity fragments of a user that are spread across the devices, browsers, and apps they use, enabling Branch to deliver a connected experience and measurement to the user regardless of channel or device, and to provide a full picture to marketers of which campaigns and touchpoints are actually working.
+At the heart of our platform is a predictive modeling algorithm that supports and is used by all of the products on our platform.
+This algorithm is powerful because it links the identity fragments of a user that are spread across the devices, browsers, and apps they use, enabling Branch to deliver a connected experience and measurement to the user regardless of channel or device, and to provide a full picture to marketers of which campaigns and touchpoints are actually working.

 Privacy Principle #3 can be distilled down to this: Your data is your data no matter what, and neither your competitors nor any other company will ever have access to it.
 Furthermore, you’ll never be able to access any other company’s data.
 We never make it available in any form to anyone.
 And we certainly never sell it to anyone.
 Your data is YOUR data.
 This is a key part of the foundation of trust in Branch.